 #2.
 Make a Pattern

-To begin making a pattern for a cushion, get a large piece of kraft paper, or a large bolt of cloth, or you can even tape together a few sheets of newspaper in a pinch.
-Cut the material out based on the general measurements you made in step one, plus 3-5 inches around all the outer dimensions.
+To begin making a pattern for a cushion, get a large piece of kraft paper or a large bolt of cloth.
+You can even tape together a few sheets of newspaper in a pinch.
+Cut the material out based on the general measurements you made in step one plus 3-5 inches around all the outer dimensions.
 Then lay the old foam or cushion cover onto the pattern and trace the shape slowly and carefully using a Sharpie or other permanent marker.
-If you find it easier, you can also place the pattern paper or cloth directly on top of the furniture you are going to make the cushion for, and trace it that way.
-If you are sending the pattern to FoamOrder or a professional upholsterer, be sure to note details directly on to the pattern, such as top vs. bottom (if necessary), where the zipper should go, and the thickness of the cushion you intend to buy or make.
-Finally, cut out the pattern shape along the lines you’ve made.
+If you find it easier, you can also place the pattern paper or cloth directly on top of the furniture you are going to make the cushion for and trace it that way.

 #3.
-Mark The Foam
+Mark the Foam

 #4.
-Cut The Foam
+Cut the Foam

 #5.
-Test The Shapes and Modify as Needed
+Test the Shapes and Modify as Needed

-Once you’ve finished cutting everything out, test it all around the piece(s) of furniture where you’re adding new foam padding or inserts.
-Make any necessary adjustments, so your shapes fit correctly and don’t cause problems with the way your cushion fits into place if they don’t line up properly.
-Because foam is generally inexpensive, if you’ve made your foam piece too small, you can start over again, or glue on an additional piece of foam using foam glue.
+Because foam is generally inexpensive, if you’ve made your foam piece too small, you can start over again or glue on an additional piece of foam using foam glue.
 Remember that an outer layer of batting can hide seams as long as the foam is glued together thoroughly.
 If your cut is too large, you can easily trim it down with the tools identified above.

 #6.
-Add The Batting
+Add the Batting

-After making any necessary adjustments to your foam pieces, you generally want to apply a layer of polyester, cotton, or wool batting to your foam.
-The batting serves two purposes; first to allow the foam to easily slip inside the cover, and second, to provide that puffy, comfortable look that most interior cushions have.
+After making any necessary adjustments to your foam pieces, you generally want to apply a layer of polyester, cotton or wool batting to your foam.
+The batting serves two purposes.
+First, it allows the foam to easily slip inside the cover.
+Second, batting provides the puffy, comfortable look that most interior cushions have.
 We recommend a batting “book wrap” for standard cushions, although some people like to apply batting to all sides of the cushion.
-First, cut the batting to a size slightly larger than the size of the top, bottom, and front of your cushion.
-Then, wrap the batting around these three sides before gluing it on and then trimming it to the exact size of your cushion with sharp household scissors.
-You can attach the batting with a light coating of any spray glue.

 foam layers

 #7.
-Put The Covers Back On and Get Comfortable!
+Put the Covers Back on and Get Comfortable!

-Once your foam cushions are cut and shaped perfectly and dacron has been applied, all that’s left is to put your covered foam back into the original cover.
-Most slip-covers have a zipper on the back, and you should be easily able to slip the new cushions into the cover, with the batting side facing front, away from the zipper.
 If you have a more complex shape, you may need to work the foam into the cover by pushing and pressing it and letting it re-expand.
 For very difficult situations, putting a plastic bag around the foam (and even vacuuming down the volume as you insert the foam) can help.
 The plastic can be removed after the foam is fully installed into the cover.
-Finally, make sure the edges of your foam are lined up on all sides with the seams of the cushion cover and put the cushion in place in your chair or couch.
-Now, sit back, relax, and enjoy the fruits of your labor!
+Finally, make sure the edges of your foam are lined up on all sides with the seams of the cushion cover and put the cushion in place on your chair or couch.
+Now sit back, relax and enjoy the fruits of your labor!

 Get monthly updates on promotions, deals, and new products.